-(We were winning 60-40 in a poll taken before Zimmerman was hired in April.
-As the election approached, Lungren made sure that Dennis was the face of the Yes on 215 campaign by busting the San Francisco Cannabis Buyers Club —a major story up and down the state.
-Then Doonesbury defended the SFCBC, Lungren called on publishers to censor the strips, and our poll numbers, which were declining under Zimmerman, went back up.)
+(We were winning 60-40 in a poll taken by David Binder before Zimmerman replaced Dennis.
+As the election approached, Lungren made sure that Dennis would remain the face of the Yes on 215 campaign by busting the San Francisco Cannabis Buyers Club —a major story up and down the state.
+Then Garry Trudeau weighed in with a week of strips defending the SFCBC.
+Lungren urged publishers to censor the strips and our poll numbers, which had been declining under Zimmerman, went back up.)

-A month after the election Zimmerman was in Sacramento pushing for regulations.
+A month after the election Zimmerman was in Sacramento pushing for”enabling legislation.”
 This is from a front-page story in the Bee, Dec.
 4:

 Bill Zimmerman, campaign manager for the initiative, said Tuesday that he generally agreed with Lungren’s approach to enforcing Proposition 215.